felixarntz/ai-services/src/ai/README.md

 It is CRITICAL that all the available JavaScript/TypeScript functions defined in the `helpers.ts` file are kept in sync with the methods defined in the PHP `Helpers` class in `includes/Services/API/`.

+It is CRITICAL that all the available JavaScript/TypeScript types defined in the `types.ts` file are kept in sync with the PHP type classes in `includes/Services/API/Types/`.

 ## Purpose

 The primary purpose of the code within this directory is to: